dbt-labs/docs.getdbt.com/website/docs/reference/dbt-jinja-functions/cross-database-macros.md

 __Args__:

  * `array` (required): The array to append to.
  * `new_element` (required): The element to be appended.
-This element must *match the data type of the existing elements* in the array in order to match Postgres functionality and *not null* to match Bigquery functionality.
+This element must *match the data type of the existing elements* in the array in order to match PostgreSQL functionality and *not null* to match BigQuery functionality.

 This macro appends an element to the end of an array and returns the appended array.